 Lead a Long Life with These Healthy Living Tips:

 Long Life Tips | Mediterranean and Okinawan Diet

-Plenty of research confirms that the Mediterranean diet helps people live longer.
+Plenty of research confirms that the Mediterranean diet promotes a long life.
 This diet focuses on olive oil, fish, whole grains, fruits, and vegetables and offers plenty of health benefits:

 - Lower Diabetes and Heart Disease risks